hkoller/poetry_example/README.md

 ### Uvicorn
-In order to start uvicorn in PyCharm, create a configuration with:
+Completely optional (I prefer the commandline).
+But if you want to start uvicorn directly from PyCharm, you can create a Pycharm module configuration with these properties:
 * Module name (**not** script path): uvicorn
 * Parameters: poetry_example.main:app --reload

-# Dockerize
+# Dockerize your project
 ## Build the Docker image
-Recommended: use the build script:
+Recommended: use the poe build script:
 ```
 poetry shell  # only if you are not already in a poetry shell
 poe docker